Get back into better shape. Random discounts coming and going this month.

 What does that mean for you?

 I recommend that anyone using a meal replacement VLED product now a comprehensive multi-vitamin and mineral supplement.
-You need to speak with your own dietitian about which supplement is best for you - the choice is based on your age, gender and the product being used.
+You need to speak with your own dietitian about which supplement is best for you; the choice is based on your age, gender, health and the product being used.

 Science and nutrition knowledge have come along way since the old nutrient guidelines and it looks like we will be waiting for some considerable time for the Food Standard to establish a revised standard for VLED products.